 This activity is possibly the easiest one involving buttons and fabric.
 The button push-ins activity is easier, but does not involve fabric.

 Some learn to dress dolls have easy buttons to practice on, but others are still harder than practicing on a fabric button snake.
+I enjoy using the button food to practice buttons with.

 - Fabric squares with button holes